 What is liver cancer?

-Liver cancer is the abnormal (cancerous) growth of liver cells (most frequently hepatocytes) in the liver.
+Primary liver cancer is the growth of abnormal (cancerous) liver cells (most frequently hepatocytes) in the liver.
 Other liver cell types infrequently can become cancerous but the most common liver cancer is hepatocellular cancer.
 Other cancer cells can invade the liver (for example, colon, breast, or lung cancer cells) but these are considered metastatic (secondary) cancers, not primary liver cancers.
 Symptoms of liver cancer include upper abdominal pain, unplanned weight loss, appetite loss, weakness, jaundice (yellowing of the skin or white area of eyes), and light or white chalk-like stools.
 Diagnosis is usually made by a liver biopsy but there are other presumptive diagnostic methods available.

 Liver cancer treatments

 Primary liver cancer treatments, also called hepatocellular carcinoma, or hepatoma, depend on the stage of the cancer, age, overall health, and the preferences of treatment decided on by the patient and their doctor(s) or management team.
 Before treatment, the cancer is staged by one of two staging methods; either stages I to IV or A to D with stage IV and D being the most advanced disease with the worst prognosis.